juhoohuj/elec-con/README.md

 Features:

 - Daily rows with consumption, production, avg price and negative price streak.
-- Single day dialog with more detailed information.
+- Single day dialog with more detailed information, graphs and other cool stuff.
+- Night mode/light mode (wow)
+- Filtering, searching, column ordering/hiding etc, pagination added.
+Most of the stuff was builtin for the DataGrid component but needed some fixing(like always).

 Design decisions:

-- For some days there are only 23 hours, apparently because of the time zone change.
+- For some days there are only 23 hours, apparently because of the time zone change(?).
 This was handled by the backend by adding a flag to the day stats.
 - Some days didnt have data for every hour and was basically missing.
 These days are displayed as missing if we cannot accurately determine if the day is complete or not.

 Something I left out: